 What is a microbial in-use study and why is this testing necessary?

 A microbial in-use study is intended to evaluate the growth of low-level microorganisms inoculated into the drug product over the prescribed hold time.
 The growth represents inadvertent contamination during rehydration or dilution of the product prior to administration.
-These studies are performed to determine if the product will support microbial growth and/or proliferate in the event of inadvertent microbial contamination during the holding period prior to patient administration.
+These studies are performed to determine if the product will support microbial growth and/or proliferate that growth in the event of inadvertent microbial contamination during the holding period prior to patient administration.

 Do I need to perform a microbial in-use study on my drug product?